-As of September 30, 2021, there were 67,120 shares issued under the ESPP.
-The ESPP is a compensatory plan as defined by the authoritative guidance for stock compensation; therefore, stock-based compensation expense of \$0.4 million related to the ESPP has been recorded during the nine months ended September 30, 2021.
+As of September 30, 2022, there were 332,342 shares issued under the ESPP.
+The ESPP is a compensatory plan as defined by the authoritative guidance for stock compensation.
+Stock-based compensation expense of \$0.1 million and \$0.4 million related to the ESPP has been recognized during the nine months ended September 30, 2022 and 2021, respectively.